 Live Chat Software Pricing

-There are a number of live chat software providers that offer powerful solutions to businesses of all sizes in all fields.
-Now that we know what to look for when purchasing live chat software, it’s time to look at how much the software actually costs.
+Several live chat software providers offer powerful solutions to businesses of all sizes in all fields.
+Now that we know what to look for when purchasing live chat software, it’s time to look at how much the software costs.
 More specifically, we’ll be looking at three live-chat-dedicated software providers and three CRM software providers who offer live chat solutions.
 We’ll also look at what their potential limitations are.

 As you can see from the examples we’ve provided above, live chat software is an accessible solution with affordable price plans for businesses of all sizes.
 There’s no longer an excuse to pass on live chat software when free solutions are available and customer expectations are rapidly increasing.